Springfield Parks for Pollinators

 What is a pollinator garden?

 Pollinator gardens attract pollinators such as bees, some birds, bats, and other insects.
-These play a crucial role in flowering plant reproduction of most fruits and vegetables.
+These play a crucial role in the flowering plant reproduction of most fruits and vegetables.
 These flowering plants are an important part of food production.
 It is estimated that pollinators are responsible for 1 in 3 of the bites of food we eat!

 They are also important habitats for monarch butterflies.
 Monarch butterfly habits have been declining and so has the population of butterflies.
 Pollinator gardens can offer an important habitat to help repopulate our Illinois state insect, the monarch butterfly.